 In June 2015, simultaneous to a “sudden” revelation that #blacklivesmatter, #loveislove birthed protections for Gay and Lesbian couples seeking to wed in the US.
-“States’ Rights” an echo of “the South will rise again,”) droned on as reason to refuse to implement the Marriage Equality Act, in much the same way the Civil Rights Act had pushed the federal government to legislate the right to access for African Americans in 1964.
+“States’ Rights” (an echo of “the South will rise again”) droned on as the reason to refuse to implement the Marriage Equality Act in much the same way that the Civil Rights Act pushed the federal government to legislate the right to public access for African Americans in 1964.

 Sims’ work reverberates alongside this simulacra of the performance of “rights.”

 Each phase of the Re-Coloration Project asks local artists and activists to not only consider the role of the Confederate Flag in undergirding both macro and micro racial aggressions, but actively work to make it transparent, then eradicate it.